birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session-12.md

 This oddly shaped building floats about 100 feet of the ground, and has a bubble car hitching post near it single entrance, guarded by a single guard named Mvixx.
 An ear wrenching scream of pain intermittently erupts from the building, causing the entire structure to shake.

-The part immediately decides to investigate, landing the bubble car and making short work of the Mvixx.
+The part immediately decides to investigate, landing the bubble car and making short work of Mvixx.

 ![Monument 5 iso map](/uploads/monument-5-iso.png)

 ### First Floor

-Amazingly (or perhaps ridiculously) Marvus is able to convince two large, grotesque creatures that the group represent the Eld, and the party is allowed access to an elevator wothout incident (Room 1).
+Amazingly (or perhaps ridiculously) Marvus is able to convince two large, grotesque creatures that the group represents the Eld, and the party is allowed access to an elevator wothout incident (Room 1).
 The creatures let slip that some sort of "god" is contained in the building.

 ### Second Floor

 On the second floor, the party finds a cube that produces 3 specter-like creatures (Area 2) the spectres are ultimately defeated by Flynn's eldritch sword.
 Also found is a gallery of murals depicting oral torture techniques (Room 3) and a room full of with Eldish machinery that greatly resembles the machinery found in the Lapis Observatory (Room 4)

 Also in this room is an Eld wearing a hat that is wired into the machinery.
-It appears to be in a trance, and Flynn performs a merciless _coup de grâce_ with his sword.
+It appears to be in a trance, and Flynn performs a merciless *coup de grâce* with his sword.

-Ovek tries the hat on, and (after making a saving throw to avoid who-knows-what) decides that neat things would happen if someone were to prepare spells or regain PSPs while wearing it.
+Ovek tries the hat on, and (after making a saving throw to avoid who-knows-what) decides that neat things would happen if someone were to prepare spells or regain PSPs while wearing it (assuming that they made the save.)

+At this point, Flynn began to develop bloody, painfully dripping pustules around his mouth, eyes, and anus.
+This condition is acquired  by not reading the session logs,  and causes disadvantage to all rolls until treated by a *greater restoration* spell.

 ### Third Floor

-Two more of the creature from below guard the elevator (Room 5,) and there's Marvus can't talk the group past this one.
+Two more of the creatures from below guard the elevator (Room 5,) and Marvus can't talk the group through this time.
 That's okay, because he's even better at pole-arming than he is at talking.
-Turns out the creature can spit a line of bone-projectiles out of fleshy tubes above thier heads, and can vomit up near-invisible skeletal henchmen.
-Fun times.
+Turns out the creatures can spit a line of bone-projectiles out of fleshy tubes above thier heads, and can vomit up near-invisible skeletal henchmen.
+A fun time was had by all.

 After the battle, an secret door is found, leading to a secret supply room (Area 7.)

-What treasures might lie within?
+What treasures might lie within? <span style="font-size: 1rem;">Find out next time!</span>

-Find out next time.